the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= TBD =
+* Fix - remove extra trailing double-quotes at the end of the timepicker data-format attributes

 = [4.5.10.1] 2017-08-16 =

 * Fix - Updates common library to resolve a range of issues preventing frontend assets from loading and breaking parts of our user interface [85017]